Mohamed-Laymouna/AdventureWorks-power-bi/README.md

-# AdventureWorks Power BI Dashboard
+# AdventureWorks Power BI Report

-This repository contains a Power BI dashboard project developed for AdventureWorks, a global manufacturing company that produces cycling equipment and accessories.
+This repository contains a Power BI project developed for AdventureWorks, a global manufacturing company that produces cycling equipment and accessories.

 ## Project Description